So you think you know grammar? All well and good, but which type of grammar do you know?

 The system of categories, operations, and principles shared by all human languages and considered to be innate.
 "Taken together, the linguistic principles of Universal Grammar constitute a theory of the organization of the initial state of the mind/brain of the language learner--that is, a theory of the human faculty for language."
 (S. Crain and R. Thornton, Investigations in Universal Grammar.
 MIT Press, 2000)

 If ten varieties of grammar aren't enough for you, rest assured that new grammars are emerging all the time.
 There's word grammar, for instance.
 And relational grammar.
-And that brings to mind arc pair grammar.
-Not to mention cognitive grammar, lexical functional grammar, head-driven phrase structure grammar . . . and many more.
+Not to mention cognitive grammar, construction grammar, lexical functional grammar, head-driven phrase structure grammar . . . and many more.